kuzfix/LightSoakFW-STM/README.md

 #Limitations:#
 - The minimum time separation between 2 commands in the schedule is about 5 ms. The limiting factor is the time required to output debug messages on the debug serial interface.
 This limitation can be reduced by changing the debug level in debug.h.
 Any lower time limitations need to be further tested (Example: Current measurement takes about 0.64ms and measurement results reporting apporoximately 0.6ms more.
 With a bit of overhead that means each measurement takes a bit over 1.4ms to complete if debug level is set to DBG_WARNING).
 - Number of commands sent to the scheduler can also be a limiting factor!
 By default the minimum dead time before the measurements start is 10s precisely for this reason.
 However, if there are many commands in short sucession, this may not be enough.
 If the "ENDSEQUENCE" has not yet been received the firmware asks the PC for more commands only if there is more than 50 ms break in the schedule.
 The maximum length of the scheduler queue is 512 commands.
 If the sequence is longer, the scheduler will fetch more commands when time in the schedule allows it.
+(Scheduling 500 repetitions of "getcurr" command took approximately 16 s).
 - Python script can also be a limiting factor!

 ## Debug UART interface